EducationalTestingService/rsmtool/doc/advanced_usage.rst

 Advanced Uses of RSMTool
 ------------------------

-In addition to training and evaluating regression-based scoring models, RSMTool provides three other command-line scripts for more advanced users.
+In addition to providing the ``rsmtool`` utility training and evaluating regression-based scoring models, the RSMTool package also provides three other command-line utilities for more advanced users.

 .. include:: usage_rsmeval.rst